GerardMaggiolino/GerardMaggiolino.github.io/_posts/Python-Guide/2018-06-14-basic-types-python.md

 String types have a variety of
 <a href="https://docs.python.org/3/library/stdtypes.html#string-methods"
 target="_blank">methods</a> (member functions).
-Variables can be assigned using single, double, or triple quoted strings.
+Variables can be assigned using single, double, or
+<a href="https://developers.google.com/edu/python/strings" target="_blank">triple quoted</a>
+strings.
 There is no difference between single and double quotes.
 Triple quotes preserve whitespace, including newlines.
 Standard escapes apply with '\'.
 Type conversion is done with the str() function.